An Omani Girl Unveils Stereotypes of Omani Life & History

 Overcoming Stereotypes about Omani Life

-One of my regrets about my early business travel, was that I didn’t make time to have personal days around the trip.
+One of my early business travel regrets was that I didn’t make time to have personal days around the trip.
 Had I done so, perhaps I might have learned more about Omani life and people, and by now understood even more.
 I don’t mean just about Oman either, but many adjacent things.

 I had many stereotypes, even without a negative perception of Oman.
 Most were assumed based off of the higher profile nations in the region.
 But Oman was not like these things that I had in my subconscious.
 Or rather, sometimes they were, but not always in the way I thought I understood.